Symphony No. 2 (Mahler): Score

 The original manuscript score was given by Mahler's widow to conductor Willem Mengelberg at a 1920 Mahler festival given by Mengelberg and the Concertgebouw Orchestra.
 It was bought from the Mengelberg Foundation in 1984 by entrepreneur Gilbert Kaplan, who specialised in conducting the symphony as an amateur.

-In 2016 the score was auctioned at Sotheby's of London for £4.5 million, the highest price ever attained for an auctioned musical manuscript.
+In 2016 the manuscript was auctioned at Sotheby's of London for £4.5 million, the highest price ever attained for an auctioned musical manuscript.
 The buyer was subsequently revealed to have been Herbert Kloiber, an Austrian businessman and trustee of the Cleveland Orchestra, to which he subsequently donated the score.
 It is the only known handwritten and autographed manuscript of the work in existence.
-The score is displayed at the Cleveland Museum of Art.
+The manuscript is housed at the Cleveland Museum of Art.